Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 The working layer.
 Pad chemistry and transfer layer stability decide feel, noise, and wear behavior.

-If a setup vibrates, the cause is often surface condition and pad deposits, not the rotor “magically bending.”
+If a setup vibrates, the cause is often surface condition and pad deposits, not the rotor magically bending.

-C. Hat (bell)
+C. Hat or bell

 Brake pad designed for carbon ceramic rotors representing a CCB-compatible pad compound concept